What Causes Neck Pain?

 Treatment depends on the underlying cause of pain and where it originates, so treatment is different for everyone.
 The providers try to take the most conservative approach that’s effective for you.

-Many more treatments are also available at the center to address neck pain.
-Some lifestyle adjustments also complement these treatments to reduce your neck pain, including quitting smoking, postural training, and ergonomic adjustments.
+- Many other treatments are also available at the center to address neck pain.

 Your doctor can help you find the best path to relief.
 If you’re dealing with persistent neck pain, it’s time to contact the practice by phoning the office or requesting an appointment online.